 Throughout the film, I was rooting for Lloyd to accept Mr. Roger’s sincere help.

-A Beautiful Day in the Neighborhood, it is a film with a message that is much needed today.
+A Beautiful Day in the Neighborhood is a film with a message that is much needed today.
 You will be better for it, and you may find yourself singing as you exit the theatre.